Want To Join? Print this page

-There are many benefits including helping your community, being part of our family, insurance, training, top quality exercise equipment, concerts and picnics.
-There are many jobs within the fire company and even little jobs provide a big benefit.
+There are many various jobs within the fire company and even little jobs provide a big benefit.
 Everyone receives appropriate safety equipment and training at no cost.
 Call us to schedule a tour of the station and to talk to a member of the crew.
-Vistors to this site may also download an application by clicking the "FILES" tab at the left of the page.
+There is NO PREVIOUS EXPERIENCE required to join, as training will be provided to you and paid for by the Department.

 DRIVER: Must be 21 years of age or older and in good health.
 Must possess a valid Pennsylvania driver’s license.
 All drivers must be a member of the Hershey Volunteer Fire Company for 1 year prior to starting driver training.
 Drivers are needed to safely get emergency equipment and firefighters to the scene.
 Once on location, drivers operate a variety of pumps, generators, lights and tools to support the emergency work.
 Driver training will be provided and you will have to pass several tests in order to be qualified to drive.